icedawn/flightaware.js/README.md

-# flightaware.js - NodeJS RESTful API for FlightAware.com
+# flightaware.js - Node.js RESTful API for FlightAware.com

 This is a Javascript/Node.js based wrapper which simplifies communication with the FlightAware.com RESTful APIs.
 Documentation for the APIs can be found at:  http://flightaware.com/commercial/flightxml/explorer